About Socotra

 This is a very locally experienced phenomenon and many areas of the Island. such as the south and west coasts, just bask in the cooling trade winds.

-As well as during the monsoon period many people move to the south coast to escape the winds and to harvest their date palms.
+During the monsoon period many people move to the south coast to escape the winds and to harvest their date palms.

 The northeast monsoon of winter (November to February) is somewhat cooler and wetter — although annual precipitation on the Island is a scant 130-170 mm per year on the coast, rising to around 1,000 mm in the mountains.